karlpokus/elastic-apm-docker/README.md

 ```bash
 $ ELASTIC_APM_SECRET_TOKEN=<token> docker-compose up|down [-d -v]
 ```
 As apm-server is dependent on es and kibana (and they are sloow to boot) it might take a while (10-20s) for the stack to be up.
+The stack will also restart on host reboot.

 ```bash
 # verify stack health